-Is the load fully on the ground and unhooked from the crane?

-Is telescopic boom all the way in?

-Is work-site crane boom all the way down and disassembled if necessary?

-Is master control level to the centered (0) position?

-Is parking brake on crane chassis set?

-Is crane engine off and ignition key removed?

-Is the crane cab locked?

-Is the crane secured from unauthorized use?

-Is the vehicle cab unoccupied?

-Is the vehicle engine off and the key removed?

-Is the vehicle parking brake set?
+1 Is the load fully on the ground and unhooked from the crane?
+2 Is telescopic boom all the way in?
+3 Is work-site crane boom all the way down and disassembled if necessary?
+4 Is parking brake on crane chassis set?
+5 Is crane engine off and ignition key removed?
+6 Is the crane cab locked?
+7 Is the crane secured from unauthorized use?
+8 Is the vehicle cab unoccupied?
+9 Is the vehicle engine off and the key removed?
+10 Is the vehicle parking brake set?